cardano-foundation/CIPs/CIP-0118/README-nested.md

 checks are :

-1. Fees are correct. `feesOK` is modified by (1) replacing `txfee` with the sum total of `txfee` values of all the transactions in the batch, and the total ExUnits are computed as the sum of all ExUnits in all batch transactions.
+1. Fees are correct. `feesOK` is modified by (1) replacing `txfee` with the sum total of `txfee` values of all the transactions in the batch.
-Note that the ExUnits are provided according to `knowsOwnUnits`.
 The per-transaction fee is collected only once for the batch.

-2. Batch is balanced when `batchValid` is true.
-This allows un-balanced batches with failing scripts (and sufficient collateral, see [Collateral](#collateral)) to still be posted on-chain.
+2. Batch is balanced (POV holds) implies that the batch consists of a singleton transaction containing failing scripts.
+This condition allows un-balanced batches with failing scripts (and sufficient collateral, see [Collateral](#collateral)) to still be posted on-chain.
-Both sides of the equation now sum all of what used to be the `produced` and `consumed` values for individual transactions.
+Both sides of the equation of POV now sum all of what used to be the `produced` and `consumed` values for individual transactions.
 The value spend by `corInputs` is added to the `consumed` side.